 But the gas industry is already maneuvering to put fracking on the fast-track as soon as the moratorium lifts.
-Our mission now is to build an even more powerful grassroots movement to put a permanent, statewide ban on fracking by October 2017.
+Now, there are over 100 groups working with the Don’t Frack Maryland Coalition to pass a a ban on fracking in the 2017 General Assembly session.
+Our mission is to build an even more powerful grassroots movement to put a permanent, statewide ban on fracking by October 2017.

 Download the CCAN fracking activist toolkit: Get your city to endorse a ban on fracking.

 Join the movement to ban fracking in Maryland: Email Brooke Harper at email@example.com to volunteer.